puppetlabs/influxdb/REFERENCE.md

 Data type: `Boolean`

 Whether to manage the SSL bundle for https connections.
-Defaults to true.

 Default value: ``true``